This post may contain affiliate links.

 Is this a spicy dish?

-With the taco mix and extra spices, it has a little heat, which you can control up or down according to everyone’s taste.
+With the spices, it has a little heat, which you can control up or down according to everyone’s taste.
 Leave out the chilli powder if you like it very mild, or add some fresh chillis to turn it up a notch and add a little more flavour!

 This is great with a few sides, especially if you’re making this meal for guests.
 Salsa, guacamole and a salad are ideal for smaller dips, or you could try my Mexican-Style Salad or Loaded Nachos as a starter.